PabloRegen/blogme/README.md

 # Blogme

-#[strong [Blogme](https://blogme.space)] is a mostly backend blogging platform I designed, developed & deployed, written in JavaScript and storing data to a postgreSQL database.
+[Blogme](https://blogme.space) is a mostly backend blogging platform I designed, developed & deployed, written in JavaScript and storing data to a postgreSQL database.

 It allows users to search, read & create posts with images & tags, create profiles, upload images to the db, see statistics, like posts and follow people.
 It also differentiates between admins and users roles.